 - GDP per capita: considerably higher in the CANZUK area than the other countries, meaning citizens from other countries would likely migrate to the CANZUK area for higher income prospects and quality of life, and not enough CANZUK citizens would be willing to relocate to other countries for lower income jobs, especially with considerably higher inflation rates;

 - Unemployment: between 5-6% in the CANZUK area, but considerably higher in South Africa, Jamaica and the Bahamas, implying citizens of these countries could emigrate to the CANZUK area in search of higher employment prospects, which in turn, would create job shortages within the CANZUK area and skills shortages in South Africa, Jamaica and the Bahamas.

 From a socio-economic standpoint, it is clear (albeit unfortunate) that integrating other Commonwealth nations within a free movement initiative at this time would not work.
-At present, additional countries (such as South Africa, India and Pakistan to name a few) do not meet the economic criteria that is essential for free movement and foreign policy initiatives to succeed, as the benefits of freedom of movement can only be guaranteed by Commonwealth countries that are very similar in terms of socio-economic characteristics, such as Canada, Australia, New Zealand and the United Kingdom.
+At present, additional countries (such as South Africa, India and Pakistan, to name a few) do not meet the economic criteria that is essential for free movement and foreign policy initiatives to succeed, as the benefits of freedom of movement can only be guaranteed by countries that are very similar in terms of socio-economic characteristics, such as Canada, Australia, New Zealand and the United Kingdom.

-Of course, there is no reason why additional countries within the Commonwealth could not join a free movement initiative eventually, but for the foreseeable future, the CANZUK area is so similar in terms of social, economic, cultural and historical factors, it would be folly not to promote free movement, free trade and foreign policy among these countries and observe the numerous economic and social benefits such policies would bring.
+Given that the CANZUK area is so similar in terms of social, economic, cultural and historical factors, it would be folly not to promote free movement, free trade and foreign policy among these countries and observe the numerous economic and social benefits such policies would bring.